UEFA ends cap on fan limits in stadiums ahead of Euro 2020

 UEFA this month cited a "need to consider whether it would make sense to play without fans, or whether such matches should be reallocated to other venues."

-Dublin could be most at risk, with authorities in Bilbao, Glasgow and Munich also previously indicating they might need more time to decide on safe protocols as COVID-19 infection rates rise again.
+Dublin could be most at risk, with authorities in Bilbao, Glasgow and Munich also previously indicating they might need more time to decide on safety protocols as COVID-19 infection rates rise again.

 In another pandemic-related decision for Euro 2020, UEFA will let teams use five substitutes in regulation time instead of three.
 The five-subs rule is used by most competitions during the pandemic to protect players from injury in the congested calendar.